 Maund, Barry, "Color", The Stanford Encyclopedia of Philosophy (Winter 2012 Edition), Edward N. Zalta (ed.) <http://plato.stanford.edu/archives/win2012/entries/color/>

 The visual world, the world as we see it, is a world populated by colored objects.
 Colors are important in both identifying objects, i.e., in locating them in space, and in re-identifying them.
 So much of our perception of physical things involves our identifying objects by their appearance, and colors are typically essential to an object's appearance, that any account of visual perception must contain some account of colors.
 Since visual perception is one of the most important species of perception and hence of our acquisition of knowledge of the physical world, and of our environment, including our own bodies, a theory of color is doubly important.

 One of the major problems with color has to do with fitting what we seem to know about colors into what science, particularly physics, tells us about physical bodies and their qualities.
 It is this problem that historically has led the major physicists who have thought about color, to hold the view that physical objects do not actually have the colors we ordinarily and naturally take objects to possess.
 Oceans and skies are not blue in the way that we naively think, nor are apples red, (nor green).
-Colors of that kind, it is believed, have no place in the physical account of the world that has developed from the 16th Century to this century.
+Colors of that kind, it is believed, have no place in the physical account of the world that has developed from the sixteenth century to this century.